SethRobertson/GitBestPractices/0main.md

 Even having to fill out a justification form is probably too cumbersome.

-### Release workflow
+### Release tagging

-Deciding on your release workflow (how to get the code to the customer) is another important area to decide on.
-I will not touch on this much, but it can have an effect on how you use git.
-Obviously branching and distributed workflows might affect this, but less obviously, it may affect how and when you perform tagging, and specifically the name of the tag you use.
+Deciding on your release workflow (how to get the code to the customer) is another important area to decide on, but I will not touch on this much.
+You should have already considered most of the issues when going over the branching and distributed workflow above, but less obviously, it may affect how and when you perform tagging, and specifically the name of the tag you use.

 At first glance, it is a no-brainer.
-When you release something you tag something, and I *highly* recommend this.
+When you release something you tag something, and of course I *highly* recommend this.
 However, tags should be treated as immutable once you push.
 Well, that only makes sense, you might think to yourself, but consider this: five minutes after everyone has signed off on the 2.0 release, it has been tagged Frobber_Release_2.0 and pushed, but before any customer has seen the resulting product someone comes running in "OMFG, the foobar is broken when you frobnoz the baz."
 What do you do?
 Do you skip release 2.0